-The Man from Chinnamasta by Mamoni Raisom Goswami (popularly known as Indira Goswami) was published in 2005 in Assamese under the title “Chinnamastar Manuhto” and created a furor upon its publication because of its central theme – a cry to put an end to the ancient practice of animal sacrifices in the Kamakhya temple.
-It was translated in English by Prashant Goswami.
+The Man from Chinnamasta by Mamoni Raisom Goswami (popularly known as Indira Goswami) was published in 2005 in Assamese under the title “Chinnamastar Manuhto” and created a furore upon its publication because of its central theme – a cry to put an end to the ancient practice of animal sacrifices in the Kamakhya temple.
+It was translated into English by Prashant Goswami.

 On the other hand, there is the titular man from Chinnamasta, the ascetic known only as Jatadhari, and his followers who firmly believe that the goddess can be worshipped equally well with flowers and therefore take a stand against the practice of sacrificing animals.
 It is this tension between the two factions that becomes the central force of the novel and that drives the plot forward.